cypherstack/stack_wallet/docs/building.md

 ## Windows host
 ### Visual Studio
 Visual Studio is required for Windows development with the Flutter SDK.
-Download it at https://visualstudio.microsoft.com/downloads/ and install the "Desktop development with C++" and "Linux development with C++" workloads.
+Download it at https://visualstudio.microsoft.com/downloads/ and install the "Desktop development with C++", "Linux development with C++", and "Visual C++ build tools" workloads.
 You may also need the Windows 10, 11, and/or Universal SDK workloads depending on your Windows version.

 ### Building libraries in WSL2
 Set up Ubuntu 20.04 in WSL2.
 Follow the entire Linux host section in the WSL2 Ubuntu 20.04 host to get set up to build.